haozi/New-Bing-Anywhere/README.md

 ## Most people fix their problems with the following quick fixes:

-In order to use the Chinese user interface, please clear the browser cache and cookies first, and then visit

 - [Frequently Asked Questions 常见问题自查手册 (FAQ) #8](https://github.com/haozi/New-Bing-Anywhere/issues/8).
 - Change a Microsoft account.
 - Whitelist bing.com if you use an Adblocker or a VPN.